 PCR-GLOBWB requires meteorological and land cover data as input.
 As meteorological forcing we used the National Center for Environmental Prediction/National Center for Atmospheric Research (NCEP/NCAR) corrected by the Climate Research Unit (CRU) climate reanalysis dataset over the period 1949-2000 (Ngo-Duc et al., 2005), which downscales NCEP/NCAR data to a regular 1-degree global grid with a daily resolution.
-Using current reanalysis data for the Roman period was deemed acceptable as the reconstructed Roman climate optimum was

-170 estimated to be comparable with the mean Northern Hemisphere temperature between 1961-1990 (Ljungqvist, 2010).
+Using current reanalysis data for the Roman period is deemed acceptable as the reconstructed Roman climate optimum was estimated to be comparable with the mean Northern Hemisphere temperature between 1961 and 1990 (Ljungavist, 2010).
 In terms of precipitation, early modelling studies had suggested that greater forest cover in the Roman period maintained a wetter climate (Reale and Dirmeyer, 2000; Reale and Shukla, 2000).
 However, historical, archaeological and paleoclimatological evidence indicates that the mean background climate in the Mediterranean during the Roman period was broadly similar to present day although there were likely centennial-millennial shifts in synoptic climate systems which would have made certain regions relatively drier or wetter on average at different times during the Roman Period (Büntgen et al., 2011; Dermody et al., 2012).
-The impacts of longer-term shifts in the synoptic climate systems on Roman water resource management will be assessed in a follow-up paper.
-The CRU TS 2.1 dataset only specifies variables for the global land mass so to ensure global coverage, the original NCEP/NCAR values were inserted if no values were specified.
-From this dataset, daily precipitation totals and the average 180 temperature were used directly as model input.
+The impacts of longerterm shifts in the synoptic climate systems on Roman water resource management will be assessed in a follow-up paper.
+The CRU TS 2.1 dataset only specifies variables for the global land mass and to ensure global coverage, the original NCEP/NCAR values were inserted if no values were specified.
+From this dataset, daily precipitation totals and the average temperature were used directly as model input.
 The model also requires reference potential evapotranspiration as direct input which was computed using the Hamon method (Allen et al., 1998), which only requires temperature as meteorological input compared to more complex equations.
 Monthly climatology's of wind speed and relative humidity were used indirectly to estimate the crop factors (see below).

 To partition precipitation (rainfall, snow) into interception and throughfall and to prescribe the crop-specific potential evapotranspiration, PCR-GLOBWB requires the interception capacity, ground cover and the crop coefficient for each land cover type.
-The natural land cover parameterization is based on the Global LandCover Characterisation (GLCC) at 30" with the Olson classification (Olson, 1994a and 1994b) and the parameter set of Hagemann (1999).
-Irrigated areas were inserted using the MIRCA dataset of Portmann et al. (2008); (see van Beek et al., 2011; Wada et al., 2011 for details).
-The fraction of each cell assigned as crop and pasture land was defined based on History in the Roman period remains controversial with some authors claiming that no rotation was practised in Roman times whereas others claim two-field rotation was practised with one half of fields laying fallow at any one time (Fox, 1986).
+The natural land cover parameterization is based on the Global LandCover Characterisation (GLCC) at 30" with the Olson classification (Olson, 1994a, b) and the parameter set of (Hagemann, 1999).
+Irrigated areas were inserted using the MIRCA dataset of Portmann et al. (2008); (see Van Beek et al., 2011; Wada et al., 2011 for details).
+The fraction of each cell assigned as crop and pasture land was defined based on History Database of the Global Environment (HYDE) reconstructions for AD 200 at 5' horizontal resolution (Klein Goldewijk et al., 2011) (Supplement Fig. S1).
+HYDE does not explicitly account for crop rotation and the issue of crop rotation in the Roman period remains controversial with some authors claiming that no rotation was practised in Roman times whereas others claim two-field rotation was practised with one half of fields laying fallow at any one time (Fox, 1986).
 Based on White (1970), we adopt an intermediate value of continual three field cropping with 2 years of a cereal crop and 1 year of fallow assigned as sparse grassland according to GLCC.
 In irrigated regions we employ multi-season cereal cropping based on the crop calendars from the MIRCA dataset (Portmann et al., 2008).